 The experience of Egypt should be viewed as an opportunity that should be seized to articulate a distinctly Egyptian concept of transition.

-Common Court System The common court system is made up of three tiers: Courts of First Instance, Courts of Appeal, and the Court of Cassation.
-The structure and jurisdiction of
+The common court system is made up of three tiers: courts of first instance, courts of appeal, and the Court of Cassation.
+The structure and jurisdiction of the common court system is determined by the Judicial Authority Law, the Criminal Procedure Code, and the Civil and Commercial Procedure Code.

 TIMEP’s Transitional Justice Project (TJP) is an innovative, timely project that addresses crucial issues at the heart of the transitions in the Middle East and fills an important knowledge gap on these issues.
 The project, founded by Legal and Judicial Director Mai El-Sadany and supported by TIMEP staff, enables a much-needed dialogue on the definition and role of transitional justice in the countries of the Arab world, the potential shapes that such transitional justice policies may take, the mechanisms of transitional justice that have already been attempted in the region, and the capacity and willingness of the society, state, and international community to see transitional justice policies through to their fruition.